lost-egg/lost-egg.github.io/abilities.md

 * While interacting with or observing someone relevant to something you're looking for, roll (Perception + Investigation) against a difficulty set by the ST. If you succeed, you find a clue that advances your search.

 ## Larceny

+Larceny represents your ability to perform the activities of a criminal, including both physical tasks, like picking locks or sleight or hand, and social and mental activities, like creating disguises or hobnobbing with crime lords.

 ### Conceal Evidence